Family History

 Thankfully taking photos were allowed in the museum.
 Here are some of the pictures I took at Newseum:

-All photos were taken with Nikon D80 + 50mm F1.8 lens. ©2010 Soonuk Jung
+All photos were taken with Nikon D80 + 50mm F1.8 lens. ©2010 Soonuk Jung]]>

-I had long been thinking about visiting Getty Center.
+Getty Center.
 Now it has come to reality.

 On my way back from the business trip to Washington DC, I decided to stop by Los Angeles and spend the weekend visiting relatives and old friends, and also visit two design-related places, which are (1) LA office of Continuum and (2) Getty Center.